 Introduction

-Non-Spinning Reserve (Non-Spin) consists of Generation Resources capable of being ramped to a specified output level within 30 minutes or Load Resources that are capable of being interrupted within 30 minutes and that are capable of running (or being interrupted) at a specified output level for at least one hour.
+Non-Spinning Reserve (Non-Spin) consists of Generation Resources capable of being ramped to a specified output level within 30 minutes or Controllable Load Resources that are capable of being interrupted within 30 minutes and that are capable of running (or being interrupted) at a specified output level for at least four consecutive hours.
+Non-Spin may also be provided by Load Resources that are not Controllable Load Resources and are capable of reducing consumption based on an ERCOT Extensible Markup Language (XML) instruction within 30 minutes and maintaining that deployment until recalled.
 Non-Spin may be deployed to replace loss of generating capacity, to compensate for Load forecast and/or forecast uncertainty on days in which large amounts of reserve are not available online, to address the risk of net load ramp, or when there is a limited amount of capacity available for Security-Constrained Economic Dispatch (SCED).

-Historically, the need for Non-Spin has occurred during hot weather, during cold weather, during unexpected changes in weather or following large unit trips to replenish reserves.

-The periods when load is increasing and wind is decreasing requires other generation resources to increase output or come online quickly to compensate for the sudden net load increases.
+The periods when load is increasing and wind and/or solar are decreasing requires other generation resources to increase output or come online quickly to compensate for the sudden net load increases.
 As a result, net load ramp risk should be accounted for in the determination of Non-Spin requirements.
 While net load forecast analysis may cover reserves required for forecast uncertainty, it may not necessarily cover exposure to the loss of generation and net load ramp risk.
 Due to this risk, it may be necessary for ERCOT to have additional reserves available to protect against forecast uncertainty and Forced Outages of thermal Resources within an Operating Day.

-Examples of circumstances when Non-Spin has been used are:

-Across peak hours during spring and fall months when hotter than expected weather with large amounts of capacity offline resulted in Energy Emergency Alert (EEA) events;

-Afternoons during summer seasons when high loads and unit outages outstripped the capability of base load and normal cyclic units;

-Cold weather events when early morning load pickup outpaced the ability of generation to follow;

-Major unit trips when large amounts of spinning reserve were not online; and

-During periods when the net load (load – wind – solar) increased more than forecasted.

 Summary

 Analysis for Non-Spin requirements are conducted using data from the same month of previous three years.
 For the purpose of determining the amount of Non-Spin to purchase for each hour of the day, hours will be placed into 4-hour blocks.
 The net load uncertainty for the analyzed days for all hours which are considered to be part of a 4-hour block will be calculated and a percentile will be assigned to this block of hours based on the risk of net load ramp.
 The same calculation will be done separately for each block.
 The Non-Spin requirement for the month for each block is calculated using the assigned percentile (based on risk of net load ramp) for the block minus the average Reg-Up requirement during the same block of hours (“Non-Spin block”).
 The Non-Spin requirement for each hour in the month is calculated by adding an adjustment that accounts for intra-day Forced Outage of thermal Resources to the previously calculated “Non-Spin block” quantity that the hour falls in.